-TIMBER , tiled and even polished concrete floors have become possibly the hottest issue in the 13 years that Flat Chat has been in existence.
+TIMBER, tiled and even polished concrete floors have become possibly the most consistently heated issue in the 15 years that Flat Chat has been in existence.

 In an old apartment block, the problem arises when owners lift their carpets to discover nice, untouched floorboards underneath, only awaiting a sanding machine and a splash of varnish to make them new and trendy.

-In new apartments, the carpet is ripped up and floorboards, tiles or, indeed, nothing is laid down to get a similarly trendy effect.
-The potentially devastating effect on the downstairs neighbours is either not considered or flagged as “part of apartment living”.
+In new apartments, the carpet is ripped up and floorboards, tiles or, indeed, nothing is laid down to get a similarly aethetically pleasing effect.
+Often, the potentially devastating effect on the downstairs neighbours is either not considered or flagged as “part of apartment living”.

-In both cases they have removed the most effective form of sound insulation on floors and replaced it with something less effective or, in some cases, material that actually enhances the transmission of noise from one apartment to another.
+In both cases of re-flooring above, the owners have removed the most effective form of sound insulation on floors and replaced it with something less effective or, in some cases, material that actually enhances the transmission of noise from one apartment to another.

 When the owners of the new timber floor are challenged, the responses range from “you can always move out if you don’t like it” to “my kids have these allergies …” via ” the man in the flooring shop said it would be fine” and “I know my rights!”.
 Funny, isn’t it, that people who claim to know their rights, rarely ever do and certainly have little idea of their responsibilities?

 But that’s a whole other issue.
-When it comes to flooring over-riding sentiment is that your upstairs neighbour has the right to enhance the value of their apartment even if it means decreasing the value of yours.
+When it comes to flooring over-riding sentiment, and deeply flawed logic, is that your upstairs neighbour has the right to enhance the value of their apartment even if it means decreasing the value of yours.

 This is, of course, not true and it never has been.

 The NSW strata law changes of late 2016 decreed that laying a timber floor was a “minor’ renovation, meaning you only needed the strata committee’s permission (rather than a by-law).
 However, permission could not be unreasonably refused but the owners corporation (body corporate) could set reasonable conditions.